John Clipperton: Privateering voyage with Dampier

 It was, however, during this journey that he is said to have discovered Clipperton Island, which he would use as a hideout.
-He would later become captain of the Success as part of a different privateering syndicate, in which he also held under his nominal command Captain George Shelvocke of the Speedwell.
+He would later become captain of the Success as part of a different privateering syndicate, which he also held under his nominal command Captain George Shelvocke of the Speedwell.
 In his activities attacking Spanish targets on the west coast of the Americas, he used Clipperton Island as a base from which to stage his attacks and store loot and supplies, fortifying Clipperton Rock and expanding its cave network.

 In 1714, Clipperton attacked the Manila Galleon while the crew was resting at Cabo San Lucas at the foot of the Baja California peninsula.
 This incident prompted King Philip V of Spain to call for the settlement of San Diego, California, presumably as a base from which to defend the western coast of New Spain.

 Later privateering expedition

 Much more is known about Clipperton's second voyage to the Pacific Ocean in 1719.
 By that time he had become an able and diligent captain, but he was still unable to control his rash temper.
 In 1718 a group of London merchants, the "Gentleman Venturers", had financed a privateering expedition in expectation of the outbreak of the War of the Quadruple Alliance, with a commission to cruise against the Spanish in the South Sea.
 Clipperton in the Success sailed with the Speedwell, captained by George Shelvocke.
 Clipperton had replaced Shelvocke as overall commander of the expedition before the two ships left Plymouth in February 1719.

 The ships lost contact with each other shortly after during a storm in the Bay of Biscay and did not meet up again until nearly two years later in the Pacific.
 On the voyage around Cape Horn, Clipperton dallied in the islands there hoping that Speedwell, which had been separated from Success in the storm, would catch up.
-When the Success departed the area, Clipperton left two men marooned as punishment on Juan Fernández, which Alexander Selkirk (who may have partly inspired the Robinson Crusoe story) had been marooned on years before.
+When the Success departed the area, Clipperton left two men marooned as punishment on Juan Fernández, where Alexander Selkirk (who may have partly inspired the Robinson Crusoe story) had been marooned years before.

 Clipperton sailed right around South America, raiding Spanish shipping about the coasts of Perú at the so-called "Southern Seas", where he was chased by Spanish admiral Blas de Lezo during the latter's first safety operations in the area.
 The privateer managed to escape Blas de Lezo and finally fled to Asian shores, where he was taken for dead.
 He captured his old enemy the Marquis de Villa-Rocha, whom he treated with much respect.
 Later, his travels carried him to Mexico.